the-blazing-dev/BzPing/README.md

 ## Good to know

+- "Bz" is an abbreviation for "Blazing".
+So say hello to your blazing new ping utility!
-When using the "normal" view and more than 3 hosts, a spacer line is printed after the last host.
+- When using the "normal" view and more than 3 hosts, a spacer line is printed after the last host.